Prerequisites for MIGs

 # List and make sure network profiles exist

-gcloud beta compute network-profiles list
+gcloud compute network-profiles list

 # Create network for CX-7

-gcloud beta compute networks create RDMA_NAME_PREFIX-mrdma \
+gcloud compute networks create RDMA_NAME_PREFIX-mrdma \

 --network-profile=ZONE-vpc-roce \